BazookaMusic/goskiplist/README.md

 /* items must be converted to interface values,
     thus types must support Less,Equals methods */

-// Int, Float and their functions are already defined for
+// Int and its functions are already defined for
-// convenience
+// convenience.
+See comparison_structs.go
 //Int : an integer
 type Int int
 // type must support Less(a SkiplistItem) bool and Equals(a SkiplistItem) bool